Aycakan/MB-Internet-Docstring/README.md

 4) Enjoy!

 # Usage
-You can retreive the desired information by targeting the particular table headers from the website's source code.
+You can retrieve the desired information by targeting the particular table headers from the website's source code.
 To achieve this you can:

 **A) Inspect the source code:**
 1) Check the website source code for **table headers**
 2) Add the table headers to the **Info_d** dictionary as **keys**.
 These keys are used to fetch the table data and makes up the spreadsheet's table headers.
       ```python
-      # !Dict keys should be named after the table headers in the url source code!
+      # !Dict keys should be named after the table headers in the URL source code!
       Info_d = {'Doctoral project':[], 'Description':[], 'Supervisors':[],
                          'Cohort': [], 'URLs':[]}
       ```